riddick-boss/SoundRecorder/README.md

 # SoundRecorder
 #### Android app which enables user to record audio tracks, listen to them and send to Firebase Storage (which might be held by audio processing company) or store them locally.
-Firebase Storage holder can send tracks to user, who is able to download them directly from app.
+Firebase holder can send tracks to user, who is able to download them directly from app.

 Used:
 - Java